SACHIN5SOS/React-Redux-Weather-App/README.md

-### A Siple React-Redux Application which gives weather forecast of 5 days of Indian cities only.
+### A Simple React-Redux Application which gives weather forecast of 5 days of Indian cities only.

 There are two methods for getting started with this repo.